Preventive Health Schedule

 Colonoscopy

-- Every 10 years, beginning at age 45 unless instructed otherwise by your physician.
+Every 10 years, beginning at age 45 unless instructed otherwise by your primary care provider.

 Cholesterol Screening

-- Every 5 years after age 20, unless instructed otherwise by your physician.
+Every 5 years after age 20, unless instructed otherwise by your primary care provider.

 Lung Cancer Screening